 The University supports the choices individuals make - whether to report, and to whom to report - and recognize that these choices are particularly difficult in some cases.
-If you are unsure whether you would like to file a formal report, you can meet privately with a WVU Anonymous Employee or member of the Prevention Education Team (who are not Campus Security Authorities) to discuss your reporting options first.
+If you are unsure whether you would like to file a formal report, you can meet privately with a WVU Anonymous Employee or member of the Prevention Education Team to discuss your reporting options first.
 Additionally, these individuals may help individuals access supportive resources as well.
 If you wish to speak to someone anonymously, please call or text the Anonymous On-Call Line at 304-906-9930.
 Someone is available to take your call 24 hours a day.